-This Easy Chocolate Covered Strawberries recipe is one of my favorite simple desserts!
-Learn how to make chocolate covered strawberries and decorate them for sharing or gifting!
+Chocolate covered strawberries are one of my favorite simple desserts!
+Learn how to make chocolate covered strawberries and decorate them for sharing or gifting.

 - 1 lb fresh strawberries

 - 10 oz chocolate (bittersweet, semi-sweet, milk or white chocolate)*

 - Sprinkles, optional